OfficialLambdax/BeamMP-ChatHook/README.md

 - Chat Commands starting with a `/` are automatically ignored!

 ## For modders
-You can send Script messages to the webhook by simply doing.
-Full discord formatting support (even links!).
+You can send Script messages to the webhook by simply doing this (Full discord formatting support including links!).
 ```lua
 MP.TriggerGlobalEvent("onScriptMessage", "__**My Fancy Script message**__", "Script Name")
 ```